Kentucky filmmaker Steven Middleton documents Kentucky's weird, wacky and wonderful roadside attractions.

 In the pre-interstate days, unique roadside attractions dotted Kentucky's highways and byways.
 They served as a fun diversion for folks traveling through the area, and also helped bring business to local restaurants, filling stations and motels.
 While you don't see as many roadside attractions these days, many are still out there and operating.

 Kentucky filmmaker Steven Middleton set out to find them.
 Inspired by youthful memories of visiting Kentucky's roadside attractions with his family, he decided to make a documentary about these businesses, museums and otherwise unusual attractions around the state.
 As it turned out, Middleton found so many surviving attractions that so far he's finished two volumes of his film, titled "Commonwealth Curiosities," both of which aired on KET and which you can view on State Run Media's Vimeo channel and below.
-Middleton's most recent documentary, "Between The Rock and the Commonwealth," details the ongoing dispute between Kentucky and Ohio about how owns Indian Head Rock.
+Middleton's most recent documentary, "Between The Rock and the Commonwealth," details the ongoing dispute between Kentucky and Ohio about who owns Indian Head Rock.

-Here are 11 of the attractions featured in the films for your Kentucky road-trip planning pleasure.
+Here are 11 of the attractions featured in the films for your Kentucky road-trip planning pleasure!